serendeepia/serendeepia.github.io/index.md

 We help companies to enhance their offering by including Deep Learning and Machine Learning models in their products.
 We build custom solutions with state of the art technology, enabling our customers and partners to use advanced AI effectively.

-We also offer educational workshops, talent spotting and strategic roadmap planning for companies that are exploring their opportunities and capabilities in AI.
+We also offer educational workshops, talent spotting and strategic roadmap planning for companies that are exploring their opportunities and capabilities in Artificial Intelligence.

 ## How